Intent-Based Architecture

 Confidentiality considerations:

-Private Intent Submission: Encrypt intents preventing observation before solving.
+Private Intent Submission: Encrypt intents to prevent observation before solving.

-Threshold Encryption: Decrypt only after committed to solution.
+Threshold Encryption: Decrypt only after commitment to the solution.

-Trusted Execution: Use TEEs (Trusted Execution Environments) for confidential solving.
+Trusted Execution: Use Trusted Execution Environments for confidential solving.

 Privacy Preservation: Prevent MEV by hiding intents until commitment.

-Privacy critical for intent-based systems to prevent sniping.
+Privacy is critical for intent-based systems to prevent sniping.

 Challenges